Inductorless Fast Phase Logic: Enabling Two-Order-of-Magnitude Density Scaling for Superconductor VLSI: Methodology

 The integration capability and speed of FPL circuits make them well-suited for realizing superconductor-based VLSI.
 For implementing an FPL architecture, we propose a mixed clocking scheme that utilizes macrocells with clock-follow-data functionality and an H-tree clock network between macrocells for zero-skew clock distribution \cite{dejima2020layout}.
 The hybrid JTL-PTL flow integrates hierarchical design principles, focusing on optimizing global path balance and reducing full path balancing (FPB) overhead while preserving overall design integrity.
-By selectively removing FPB at specific logic levels as a configurable hyperparameter, the flow ensures that the global path balance is maintained.
+By selectively removing FPB at specific logic levels, configurable as a hyperparameter, the flow maintains the global path balance.
 Clusters are initially formed using fan-in-cone partitioning, followed by the creation of macrocells through clustering functions.
 The size of these macros, governed by another hyperparameter, influences their complexity and the overall number of macros.
 Intra-level placement prioritizes the positioning of signal cells and the construction of clock trees within each macrocell.
-By logic-level-based detailed placement, we enhance routing efficiency, which is particularly suited for concurrent-flow clock methodologies.
+By using logic-level-based, detailed placement, we enhance routing efficiency, which is particularly suited to concurrent-flow clock methodologies.
 We also apply macro-info propagation for subsequent inter-level placements.